inkandcayenne/epam_pytest/README.md

    </code>
 5. Use your favorite IDE (for example, PyCharm)

-Please use repository <repo> as a reference
-(You should have an access to the repository.
+Please use repository https://bitbucket.org/kaliningleb25/test-automation-for-dqe-part1-pytest/src/master/ as a reference (You should have an access to the repository.
 If you don't have an access please let me know via email - Gleb_Kalinin@epam.com with Subject 'DQ Automation repository access')

 ---